-Poised to achieve international recognition and acclaim on the back of a new Irish film called Waveriders Ireland is now being promoted as a premier surf destination, something these cool dudes have known forever.
+Poised to achieve international recognition and acclaim on the back of the Irish film called Waveriders Ireland is now being promoted as a premier surf destination, something these cool dudes have known forever.
 The film features these fearless, crazy surfers chasing the famous 80' high Ailies wave beneath the Cliffs of Moher.
 Rather them, than me.....

 10 Other things to do and see near the Cliffs of Moher.....